hashicorp/atlas-packer-vagrant-tutorial/README.md

  2. CD to repo folder
  3. Make sure [Atlas Packer](https://www.packer.io) is installed on your system
  4. Make sure You have *ATLAS_TOKEN* in your environment variables list.
 You can get this token from https://atlas.hashicorp.com/ (registration needed)
- 5. Run `packer push template-ubuntu.json` (You can change name to Your own but than You must first work this repo)
+ 5. Run `packer push template-ubuntu.json`
  6. Wait until all script finishes.
 You can see build progress on https://atlas.hashicorp.com/builds page.

 # License